 What type of salt should you use?

-However, not all salt scrubs are the same.
-That is to say, different types of salt contain a unique mix of minerals like magnesium, zinc, calcium, potassium, etc. The properties and therapeutic benefits of the salt will depend greatly on the region where the salt was cultivated.
+However, not all salt scrubs are the same as different types of salt contain a unique mix of minerals like magnesium, zinc, calcium, potassium, etc. All in all, the properties and therapeutic benefits of the salt will depend greatly on the region where the salt was cultivated.

 - Sea salt undergoes minimal processing and is collected from water through evaporation process.
 This process allows retaining rich minerals like calcium, potassium and magnesium, totaling to 72 minerals and elements found in sea salt.
 Sea salt comes in many different types based on its origin, for example Mediterranean, Dead Sea, Celtic, Hawaiian, etc.